‘Danny Dangle’: Fishing line-tangled seagull rescued from light pole in Virginia

 The care center reminded community members to pick up after themselves.

-“Danny says please take this as a lesson to properly dispose of trash, fishing line, and to not release balloons as they hurt our native wildlife!”
+“Danny says please take this as a lesson to properly dispose of trash, and fishing line, and do not release balloons as they hurt our native wildlife!”
 Norfolk Animal Care Center said.

 Virginia law prohibits intentional balloon releases of any kind for this reason unless the balloon’s material meets certain environmental requirements.